lit/lit.dev/packages/lit-dev-content/site/articles/article/redux-reactive-controllers.md

 ### shape-list

 `shape-list` should be a component that only subscribes and reads the `state.shapeList` state from the store.
-Let's create a custom element with boilerplate, and render an array of `<div>`s with classes set to the shape name.
+Let's create a custom element with boilerplate, and render an array of `<div>` elements with classes set to the shape name.
 Our pre-provided CSS styles will render the squares and circles based on the class name.

 ```ts
 import { customElement } from 'lit/decorators.js';